Nikhilvh2600/movie_ticket_/README.md

 Role-based admin panel (movie upload, user management).

 Razorpay/Stripe integration for paid bookings.
 Reviews and ratings for each movie.

-QR code for ticket validation.

-📎 License
-This project is licensed under the MIT License.

 📬 Contact
 Rakesh Kumar